MicrosoftDocs/architecture-center/docs/example-scenario/certificate-lifecycle/index-content.md

 Integrating with Event Grid triggers supplementary actions, such as notifying Microsoft Teams or Microsoft 365 and streamlining the renewal process.
 This integration significantly reduces certificate renewal time, mitigating the potential for errors that could lead to business disruptions and violations of SLAs.

 Also, seamless integration with Azure Monitor, Microsoft Sentinel, Microsoft Copilot for Security, and Azure Security Center facilitates continual monitoring of the certificate renewal process.
-It supports anomaly detection and helps ensure that robust security measures are maintained.
+It supports anomaly detection and ensures that robust security measures are maintained.

 ## Deploy this scenario

 Select the following button to deploy the environment described in this article.
-The deployment takes about two minutes to complete and creates a **key vault**, an **Event Grid system topic** configured with the two subscriptions, a **storage account** containing the *certlc* queue and an **Automation account** containing the *runbook* and the *webhook* linked to Event Grid.
+The deployment takes about two minutes to complete and creates a key vault, an Event Grid system topic configured with the two subscriptions, a storage account containing the *certlc* queue and an Automation account containing the *runbook* and the *webhook* linked to Event Grid.

 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fcertlc%2Fmain%2F.armtemplate%2Fmindeploy.json)

-Detailed information about the parameters needed for the deployment can be found in the [**code sample**](/samples/azure/certlc/certlc/) portal.
+Detailed information about the parameters needed for the deployment can be found in the [code sample](/samples/azure/certlc/certlc/) portal.

 > [!IMPORTANT]
 > > You can deploy a full lab environment to demonstrate the entire automatic certificate renewal workflow.
 Use the [code sample](/samples/azure/certlc/certlc/) to deploy the following resources: